 Preventing collection in the workplace often requires tenacious commitment and imaginative solutions.
 (See Practical War Tax Resistance #6 on organizational WTR.)
 Self-employment in many occupations often involves accepting lower levels of sustained income.

 Bank or Credit Union Accounts.
 It is possible to protect deposits from IRS seizure.
 The IRS learns the location of all interest bearing accounts because financial institutions are required to report interest payments of $10 or more to the IRS.
 Collection can be prevented by removing all deposits from interest bearing accounts as soon as you expect or receive a “Final Notice” to pay from IRS.
 If you remove the deposits in cash and deposit them elsewhere, you can avoid leaving a paper trail from one institution to the next.
-Banks and credit unions are required to report to the IRS all individual deposit or withdrawal transactions of currency in excess of $10,000 per transaction.
-To prevent such reports people may withdraw or deposit cash money in amounts of less than $10,000 at any one time, although transactions within one year that are clearly related are still subject to reporting requirements.
-(See IRS Publication 1544, Reporting Cash Payments of Over $10,000.)
+Banks and credit unions are required to report to the Treasury Department individual deposit or withdrawal transactions of currency (not personal checks) of $10,000 or more per transaction.
+To prevent such reports people may withdraw or deposit cash money in amounts of less than $10,000 at any one time.
+For businesses and trades, requirements are more strict and include transactions within one year that are clearly related.
+See IRS Publication 1544, Reporting Cash Payments of Over $10,000.

 If the IRS is working hard to find your assets, they may ask employers to provide them copies of the front and back of checks paid to you in order to track where you cash or deposit payments.
 (If you are using someone else’s bank account, this might put them at risk of having everything in the account seized.)
 Collection agents may also focus on banks in the immediate vicinity of your home to discover the location of bank accounts, which could turn up a non-interest bearing account.
 Using a bank that is in another neighborhood or town could offer added protection.